 Road trafficThe network of roads and highways has a total length of 21,705 km.
-For each of the country's 6.83 million inhabitants, this corresponds to 3.18 meters.
+For each of the country's 6.77 million inhabitants, this corresponds to 3.21 meters.
 This puts Lebanon in 143rd place in the global ranking.
-However, the country's population density must also be taken into account, which is relatively high at around 653 inhabitants per km².
+However, the country's population density must also be taken into account, which is relatively high at around 648 inhabitants per km².
 The higher the population density of a country, the shorter the average distance traveled.

-With an average of 1048 traffic fatalities per year (2012 - 2019), road traffic in Lebanon is considered rather mixed.
+With an average of 1053 traffic fatalities per year (2012 - 2019), road traffic in Lebanon is considered rather mixed.
 This corresponds to around 4.3 accident fatalities per 16.2 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.

 In Lebanon, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
 Here you can also find an overview of all countries with left-hand traffic.